 Here’s where you can find some of my best content writing.

 FOR BRANDS AND WEBSITES

 For: Sigma-Aldrich eZine.
 (By the way, every since I wrote this piece, I’ve been devoted to ginseng.
 Read the article to see why.)

 For: Sigma-Aldrich eZine.
 (One of the most complex topics I’ve ever tackled.
 This took a lot of coffee and long hours, but I’m happy with the results.)

 My first feature story for the new St. Louis-positive site, TheStl.com, part of the #STLMade movement.
 (This 800-word article was crafted from an interview transcript of 45 single-space pages.
 It’s all about boilin’ it down.)

 For the University of Missouri – St. Louis Current.
 (An interview with editors at King Features and the St. Louis Post-Dispatch revealing how some “sexy” strips went unpublished.)

 For: Colorado Springs Sun.
 (My first published humor column for the Colorado Springs daily paper feature section, and a long-standing obsession.)

-My article for LinkedIn breaking down my use of not-so-imaginary avatars in brainstorm sessions — and the important of simplicity.
+My article explaining my use of not-so-imaginary avatars in brainstorming and whiteboard sessions — and the important of simplicity.
 (Guest-starring Winona Ryder.
 Sort of.)

 A personal, comic manifesto — in list form.
 And speaking of lists: